suryapranesh4/Tip-Me/README.md

 ## STAKEHOLDERS

 - Customers: These include the people who are here at the restaurant to have their meal.
-They act as the soruce of tips for the servers.
+They act as the soruce of revenue for the restaurant and tips for the servers.
-- Servers: They are the entities who will be using the platform to log the orders they served and withdraw the tip amount as and when required.
+- Servers: They are the entities who will be using the platform to log the orders and process the payments as well as withdraw the tip amount as and when required.
 - Management: This includes the manager & the owner of the restaurant i.e. the client for whom the system is made.
 - Developers: These are the individuals or teams responsible for building and maintaining the application.